-Labelling requirements are mandatory; this cannot be stressed this enough.
+Labeling requirements are mandatory; this cannot be stressed enough.
 If you import or manufacture apparel without the necessary information and graphics, your product is illegal and cannot be placed on the market.

 The consequences could be disastrous.
 For instance, if customs authorities check the incoming shipment and it appears to be incorrectly labeled, they might seize it.
 And although customs only has the resources to check a few shipments, other market surveillance authorities can go after you weeks or even months later.